BrookeSchuld/Comp-Final/README.md

 Output is a txt file with two columns- particle ID and the most likely type.

 Analysis:
 An example output file is provided showing both the real particle ID and the tagged ID.
 The success rate was about 80%.
+Additional information is provided in the writeup document.